 Use a strong password for Super Admin

-In most of the cases, users keep the default “admin” username and password during installation and forget to change it to something rock-solid later.
-This is a seriously a bad practice.
+In most cases, users keep the default “admin” username and password during installation and forget to change it to something rock-solid later.
+This is seriously bad practice.

 Protect your Administrator page URL

 The URL to access Joomla!
 Administrator page is known to all, www.example.com/administrator.
-Wrap up this URL in a camouflage to protect it from everyone!
+Wrap up this URL in camouflage to protect it from everyone!
 Use a free Joomla! plugin, AdminExile by Richeyweb.com.
-Using AdminExile, administrator URL will take the form something like,
+Using AdminExile, the administrator URL will take the form of something like,

-Reading its document, will give you detailed information.
+Reading its document will give you the detailed information.

 Use Two-Factor Authentication

 Enable Two-Factor Authentication on your Joomla! site.
-It will provide an extra level of security beside conventional login system.
-If anyone get a hold on to your credential, they still need a code that is generated on every 30 seconds and the owner of the website has the app that generates the code.
+It will provide an extra level of security besides the conventional login system.
+If anyone gets a hold of your credential, they still need a code that is generated every 30 seconds and the owner of the website has the app that generates the code.
 There is a detailed discussion on Two-Factory Authentication on Joomla!’s website.

 Use the latest Joomla! version

-Failing to update in time, you keep your website open to known security vulnerability.
+Failing to update in time, you keep your website open to known security vulnerabilities.

-Use the latest version of extensions you use
+Use the latest version of the extensions you use

-All major Joomla! extension providers use extension update server as per Joomla! standard.
-Whenever any extension provider publishes new release of any extension, as a users of that extension, an owner of a Joomla! website receives notification when he/she logs in in administrator area.
-Keep your extensions up-to-date when you see such update notice.
+All major Joomla! extension providers use the extension update server as per Joomla! standard.
+Whenever any extension provider publishes a new release of any extension, as a user of that extension, an owner of a Joomla website receives a notification when he/she logs in in the administrator area.
+Keep your extensions up-to-date when you see such an update notice.

-Do not use illegal “Nulled” copy of paid Joomla! extensions
+Do not use illegal “Nulled” copies of paid Joomla! extensions

 Use extensions from trusted providers.
 Many users tend to get Joomla! extensions from various websites run by unscrupulous people.
-These extensions are stuffed with evil code punched into the extensions to get compromise host server and get away with valuable information like credit card info, users info, product info, etc.
+These extensions are stuffed with evil code punched into the extensions to get compromised by the host servers and get away with valuable information like credit card info, user info, product info, etc.

-If you run e-commerce business, blog than run Google Adsense, do not even think of using nulled or illegal copy of paid Joomla! extensions.
+If you run an e-commerce business, or blog then run Google Adsense, do not even think of using nulled or illegal copies of paid Joomla! extensions.
 Using such extensions will leave your website to various exploits and poses serious security holes.